-Receipt Bank and Auto Entry are programs for you to scan or photograph your documents, and it will pull the data for you and create the relevant entry.
-They can save a lot of time entering records to the accounts software.
+Dext previously called Receipt Bank and Auto Entry are programs for you to scan or photograph your documents, and it will pull the data for you and create the relevant entry.
+They can save a lot of time entering records into the accounts software.

 The more documents entered, the more the system learns about allocating figures to the correct account.
 If you use either of these programs alongside bank feeds, the whole accounting process is speeded up and allows more time to concentrate on the business.